Istanbul Travel Guide

 South African passports must be valid for at least six months from the intended date of arrival.
 South African nationals require a visa to enter Turkey.

-New Zealand nationals require a visa to enter Turkey.
-Passports must be valid for at least six months longer than the expiry date on the requested visa.
+New Zealand citizens must have a passport that's valid for at least six months beyond the date of their departure.
 Visas are required for stays longer than 90 days.

 Useful contacts